statechannels/website/server/docs/getting-started.md

 1. Create a new Counterfactual project repo
 1. Create an `AppFactory` instance, which will specify the application logic for **HighRoller**
-1. Use the `AppFactory`'s `proposeInstallVirtual()` method to propose a new virtual state channel when the user wants to play **HighRoller**
+1. Use the `AppFactory`'s method `proposeInstallVirtual()` to propose a new virtual state channel when the user wants to play **HighRoller**
-1. Use the Counterfactual `NodeProvider`'s `on()` method to listen for the second player to accept the proposed virtual install
+1. Use the Counterfactual `NodeProvider`'s method `on()` to listen for the second player to accept the proposed virtual install
-1. Use the Counterfactual `NodeProvider`'s `on()` method to listen for updated state in the virtual channel
+1. Use the Counterfactual `NodeProvider`'s method `on()` to listen for updated state in the virtual channel
 1. Use the `AppFactory`'s `takeAction()` method to [update state](https://specs.counterfactual.com/en/latest/01-app-definition.html#progressing-state) in the virtual channel
 1. Use the `AppFactory`'s `uninstall()` method to close and resolve the virtual channel

 Along the way, we'll see how the Counterfactual framework ensures that state is updated safely and securely.

-One more thing: to streamline your first dapp, we've built and deployed a bot that will accept `proposeInstallVirtual()` requests for **HighRoller** and play the game with your user; this means you only have to code the UI for the first player.
+One more thing: to streamline your first dapp, we've built and deployed a bot that will accept `proposeInstallVirtual()` requests for **HighRoller** and play the game with your user.
+This means you only have to code the UI for the first player of **HighRoller**.

 ----------

-# HighRoller.js
+# Getting Started

 ## Counterfactual's Truffle box